AlekSt7/RXColorWheel/README.md

 # RXColorWheel
 RXColorWheel library - it is a fully customizable colorpicker element created based on the defauld android `View`.

+You can customize your color wheel via XML attributes (learn more in the wiki of project).

 ## Download

 Gradle: